 The links on this website may contain affiliate links.
 This means that I may receive a commission if you decide to make any purchases using my affiliate links.
 Read Disclaimer.

 The 3 Things that Must happen to Save the Bees

 The first thing that must happen to save the honey bees is to list them as a protected species.
 How serious are we about our food sources?
 Honey bees play a huge role in securing food for us.
-Why wait until honey bees are listed on the endangered species list before we start waking up?
+Let’s not wait until honey bees are listed on the endangered species list.